normenmueller/neoject/README.md

 ### Notes

 - **Transactions:** The file is executed in a single transaction.
 If one statement fails, nothing is committed.
+Variable scoping across statements is preserved — unlike `cypher-shell -f`, which runs each line separately unless wrapped.
 - **Security:** Never store passwords in version control.
   Consider using `.env` files or interactive prompts (to be added later).